Scott London Bio

 My images have also been widely exhibited at museums and shows, including the “Living” exhibition at the Louisiana Museum of Modern Art in Denmark, the “Art in an Ephemeral Age” show at the Institute of Art and Ideas in England, and the museums of natural history in Santa Barbara and San Diego, California.

 I’m perhaps best known for my photographs of Burning Man, a series spanning ten years of documentary work.
-The images are featured in a forthcoming book slated for release in August 2014.
+The images are featured in a new book, Burning Man: Art on Fire (with Jennifer Raiser and Sidney Erthal), published by Race Point in August 2014.
 (More info here.)

 In addition to my photography, I’m a longtime print and radio journalist.
 I’m the former host of “Insight and Outlook,” a weekly cultural affairs program heard on National Public Radio stations across the United States.